JakubMrowicki/memory-keypad/README.md

 Below are some user stories which reveal how this website is helpful.
 + 'A user: I want to __practice my memory skills__'
 + 'A user: I want to see how good my memory skills are'
++ 'A user: I want to save my highscore to compare with friends'
++ 'A user: I want a second chance to finish the game'
 + 'An Among Us player: I want to get better at the Among Us mini-game'

 # 3: User Experience(UX)